In this chapter we’ll cover selection in the document, as well as selection in form fields, such as <input>.

 Please note:

-• document.onselectionchange event should not trigger for selections inside a form control, according to the spec, as it’s not related to document selection and ranges.
+onselecttriggers when something is selected, but not when the selection is removed.document.onselectionchangeevent should not trigger for selections inside a form control, according to the spec, as it’s not related todocumentselection and ranges.
 Some browsers generate it, but we shouldn’t rely on it.

 Example: moving cursor